shivanshdave/2020-432/projects/project1/README.md

     this [installation and usage
     guide](https://github.com/brentthorne/posterdown/wiki/Installation-&-Usage-Guide).

-Further details on the poster should be available by 2020-02-25.
+Additional details on the poster should be available by 2020-02-25.
 The key thing to know at this time is that **every word and every image/table/chart** on your poster should come directly from the materials contained in the first 12 sections of your portfolio.
 You will not be developing any new material for the poster once you have the